1967 French legislative election: Background

+Campaign

 Prime Minister Georges Pompidou led the campaign of the incumbent majority, but this was divided.
 In January 1966, a cabinet reshuffle took place.
 The Independent Republicans (RI) leader and Economy minister Valéry Giscard d'Estaing was dismissed from the cabinet.
 His group stayed in the Presidential Majority but with a more critical position.
 He summed up this attitude by a "yes, but..." to Gaullist policies.